 - Due to the construction of DIP modules, they are better at withstanding various weather conditions and hence are preferred for outdoor LED solutions.

 - For indoor use, SMD modules are better because the smaller pixels provide better color and amazing quality of text and images.
+The colors produced are much crispier, closely resemble the intended color and have better color uniformity.

 - The maintenance required with SMD modules is higher and they have a shorter lifespan because of the heat dissipation issues in the way these modules are constructed.